-«The mundane, the traditional and the ubiquitous» world adds concept to Luke Goldblatt’s creative process.
-Instead of searching for reality in fiction, he observes how people dress.
-It’s usually not about what but how we see things that encourage us to experiment with explicitness and manage to fill our actions with purpose.
+Instead of searching for reality in fiction, Goldblatt observes how people dress.
+It’s usually not about what but how we see things

-His design background goes back to the story of his mother, the way she used to dress up while getting to work: «She’d wear a pair of tailored trousers or a suit, and with it, she’d put on trainers and a rucksack.
+It all goes back to the history of the mother, the way she used to dress up while getting to work: «She’d wear a pair of tailored trousers or a suit, and with it, she’d put on trainers and a rucksack.
 I think that sense of classicism and pragmatism stuck with me and informed the way that I work now».
-This attraction later framed into focusing on craft and know-how; particularly on the types of silhouettes and the way the design fits or distorts the body.
+This attraction later framed into focusing on craft and know-how; on the types of silhouettes and the way the design fits or distorts the body.
 The basis of the clothes, says Goldblatt, «is about restoration and continuation of a craft».
 His family for generations has been involved in garment trading. «They were seamstresses, market traders, factory managers, and homemakers in a multitude of different ways», says Goldblatt.

-In the age of technologies and consumerism, the topic of sustainability gains momentum in promoting thoughtful purchases and smart waste processing.
-Goldblatt doesn’t consider to be the discoverer of recycling materials, nonetheless, he implements a versatile manner in choosing fabrics for his designs. «A lot of this collection has been made from offcuts of upholstery leather – the covers of people’s old sofas, unpicked and put up on gumtree.
+The topic of sustainability gains momentum in promoting thoughtful purchases and smart waste processing.
+Goldblatt isn’t considered to be the discoverer of recycling materials, nonetheless, he implements a versatile manner in choosing fabrics for his designs. «A lot of this collection has been made from offcuts of upholstery leather – the covers of people’s old sofas, unpicked and put up on gumtree.
 The shirts are all old tablecloths found on eBay, and the rest of the collection is made from past season unsold wool from Scottish mill Harrisons, woven in and around the UK», says Goldblatt.
 Turning a sofa into a coat does not distort the presence of craftsmanship.
 The craft is the core of Goldblatt’s work, as he says, adding the influence of England’s history of craft and manufacturing tradition «from Savile Row to Yorkshire cloth mills to the leather workshops of Brick Lane».
 He needs to feel how the craft in his collection is valued and treasured.

-Currently studies Womenswear Fashion Design at the Central Saint Martins
+Luke Goldblatt is a Womenswear Fashion Design student at Central Saint Martins, London